DanielBoxer/BlenDir/README.md

      - add `*R` to your references folder
      - add `*O` to your render folder

-4. In the preferences, click `Save Default Structure`.
-The current structure will be saved and set to active when starting a new Blender file

 ## General Instructions

 ### Automatically Generate Folder Structure Files